 Symposium on Diversity, Inclusion & Social Justice

-Each spring, the University Committee on Equity and Inclusion hosts the Symposium on Diversity, Inclusion and Social Justice.
+Each spring, the Office of Institutional Diversity and Inclusion hosts the Symposium on Diversity, Inclusion and Social Justice.
 Launched in 2019, this symposium serves as an “institutional examen” – a time to look inwardly at who we are and who we are called to be.
 In a dialogic process, we explore discrimination at the intersections of race, gender and sexuality, discuss how we are working to address these issues, and offer a vision for the future of equity and inclusion at Marquette.
 The purpose of the university, and especially the Jesuit university, is to be a convener of difficult conversation and a leader for social justice action.
 As such, this forum helps prepare us to have challenging intellectual discourse and refresh our values as an institution.

-For questions, please contact Dr. William Welburn, vice president for inclusive excellence, or Jacki Black, associate director for Hispanic initiatives.
+For questions, please contact Jacki Black, director for Hispanic initiatives and diversity & inclusion educational programming.

 Past keynote addresses